 On June 24, 2022, in a 5-4 decision, the United States Supreme Court overturned Roe v.
 Wade, the 49-year-old landmark case that established that the U.S. Constitution provides the right to privacy to anyone who wants to receive an abortion.
 The court’s decision on the Mississippi case Dobbs v.
 Jackson Women’s Health Organization held that the Constitution does not guarantee the right to an abortion, which overturned both Roe and Planned Parenthood v.
 Casey, the 1992 case that established the “essential holding” of Roe.

-Here’s just one anecdote about why voting on this issue matters: On August 2, 2022, voters in Kansas voted overwhelmingly to preserve abortion rights in their state’s constitution.
+We learned the importance of state power in August 2022, not long after the overturn of Roe, when voters in Kansas voted overwhelmingly to preserve abortion rights in their state’s constitution.
 This, despite a misinformation campaign associated with the proposed "Value Them Both" amendment, which abortion advocates argued would have paved the way for a total ban on abortion in the state.

 “The voters in Kansas have spoken loud and clear: We will not tolerate extreme bans on abortion,” Rachel Sweet, the campaign manager for Kansans for Constitutional Freedom, told the Times.

-After the Supreme Court decision, the effects were immediate across more than a dozen states with “trigger bans,” or laws that immediately outlawed abortion upon Roe’s demise.
+After the Supreme Court’s Dobbs decision, the effects were immediate across more than a dozen states with “trigger bans,” or laws that immediately outlawed abortion upon Roe’s demise.
 Here are just a couple of stories from people in those states.

 On June 26, 2022, two days after the Dobbs decision, a nurse named Ashley shared a text, via X, from her friend Lex, a fellow nurse, who shared her story of how pregnant people in states where abortion is banned were already in danger.